 Kerala is a state that is in South India.
 Because of its mesmerizing beauty it is often called "God's Own Country".
 The state was also called Keralam and Malayalam is the popular language spoken here.
 The scenic beauty is largely on account of greenery, backwaters, hill stations and acres of Coconut Trees.
 Hills stations like Munnar, backwaters, wildlife and delectable cuisine make Kerala an ideal tourist destination.
+Bank holidays in Kerala include the popular national holidays, as well as the states regional holidays.

 |Date & Month||Day||Holiday|